 Jemima Hoadley is an independent dance artist based in London.
 She is a dance maker, teacher and performer with 20+ years of professional experience.
 Jemima enjoys collaborating with other artists to create work and lead projects across the UK and internationally.

-Jemima is an Associate Artist with Candoco Dance Company, a company of disabled and non-disabled dancers, founded in 1991.
+Jemima was an Associate Artist 2013-2020 with Candoco Dance Company, a company of disabled and non-disabled dancers, founded in 1991.
 Jemima first danced with Candoco in 1999 and rejoined the company in 2013 as a youth dance leader.
 Since then she has choreographed, performed and led projects for Candoco in UK, Italy, Germany and South Caucuses.

 Jemima has created and co-created many dance performance projects as a freelancer and with Candoco Dance Company.